tact-lang/defi-cookbook/README.md

 - A TypeScript + Jest testing environment with `@ton/sandbox`.
 - Examples of off-chain and on-chain integrations with Jettons and other TEPs in the future.

+> If you're new to TON and Tact, please check https://docs.tact-lang.org/

 ## Structure

 The [jettons](./jettons/) folder consists of examples of common actions with Jettons in Tact.